oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 <diffconnstr>` for more information.

-If you are using node-oracledb Thick mode with Oracle Client 19c (or later), the latest `Easy Connect Plus <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-8C85D289-6AF3-41BC-848B-BF39D32648BA>`__ syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
+If you are using node-oracledb Thick mode with Oracle Client 19c (or later), the latest `Easy Connect <https://www.oracle.com/pls/topic/lookup?ctx= dblatest&id=GUID-8C85D289-6AF3-41BC-848B-BF39D32648BA>`__ syntax allows the use of multiple hosts or ports, along with optional entries for the wallet location, the distinguished name of the database server, and even lets some network configuration options be set.
 Oracle's `Technical Paper on Easy Connect Plus Syntax <https://download.oracle.com/ocomdocs/global/Oracle-Net- Easy-Connect-Plus.pdf>`__ discusses the syntax.
-The Easy Connect Plus syntax means that :ref:`tnsnames.ora <tnsadmin>` or :ref:`sqlnet.ora <tnsadmin>` files are not needed for some further common connection scenarios.
+The Easy Connect syntax means that :ref:`tnsnames.ora <tnsadmin>` or :ref:`sqlnet.ora <tnsadmin>` files are not needed for some further common connection scenarios.